codebar/android-tutorials/worksheets/kotlin/1-krumble/index.md

 ## 3 Displaying a cookie

 Next, we're going to look at the other file that was created `MainActivity.kt`.
+An activity is like a page on a website.
+You'll need a separate activity for any new pages in your app.

 Find the function `onCreate` - talk to your coach about when this will get called.
 You can also take a look at the other android lifecycle methods here <https://developer.android.com/training/basics/activity-lifecycle/index.html>.

 Inside our onCreate, we want to connect to our interface elements.
 Below is what you'll need to type to connect to our ImageView imgCookie.
 Have a go at writing the connections for our TextViews for lblName and lblStory.